martin41goudxpw/notes/README.md

 # 2024-02-18
 - Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
 Embrace new programming languages, frameworks, and tools, but always keep your core skills in programming fundamentals, such as problem-solving, logic, data structures, algorithms, etc. Stay up-to-date with the latest industry trends and developments, as well as the ethical and social implications of your work.
 Collaborate with others, communicate effectively, solicit feedback, give constructive feedback to others.
 Always be open to feedback and criticism, learn from it, grow from, it and improve your skills.
 Finally, remember that programming is not just about writing code; it' s about creating solutions that make a difference in people' 's lives.

+# 2024-02-19
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this translates to aiming for clear, concise, and readable code that solves problems effectively without unnecessary complexity.
+Always strive to write code that's easy to understand, maintain, and debug.
+This often means breaking down complex tasks into smaller, modular components, using established patterns and practices, and avoiding premature optimization."